sgNicola/ACsim/readme.md

 Follow the same steps as described in Experiments E2.
 If you want to repeat group 18-19, please follow the same steps as described in E1.

+**[Data collection]**

+- Check the data files: please back up your data in `/home/anonymous/workspace/home/Data/ObjectData/` ，  `/home/anonymous/ssd/` ，  `(Execution_id)_object_(id)/_(failure_mode).csv` and ` ~/ACsim/CausalAnalysis`.
+Then clean these data folders for next experiments.

 ## Data link

-You can download the raw data for recorded faults verified by Autoware developers through the following link.
+You can download the raw data for the recorded fault scenarios that we submitted to the Autoware project and were verified by Autoware developers using the following link.

 1. https://drive.google.com/drive/folders/1aSsugDhv0ZhcLZzni5KLBpAu3Vr6lJqX?usp=share_link
 2. https://drive.google.com/drive/folders/1CtjPF1jNsm2bRsyisEOX7EJDEtoroJnX?usp=share_link